Apostolic succession: Catholic Church

-Roman Catholicism holds that Christ entrusted the Apostles with the leadership of the community of believers, and the obligation to transmit and preserve the "deposit of faith" (the experience of Christ and his teachings contained in the doctrinal "tradition" handed down from the time of the apostles and the written portion, which is Scripture).
+Catholicism holds that Christ entrusted the Apostles with the leadership of the community of believers, and the obligation to transmit and preserve the "deposit of faith".
+The experience of Christ and his teachings contained in the doctrinal tradition handed down from the time of the apostles and the written portion, which is Scripture.
 The apostles then passed on this office and authority by ordaining bishops to follow after them.

-Roman Catholic theology holds that the apostolic succession effects the power and authority to administer the sacraments except for baptism and matrimony.
-(Baptism may be administered by anyone and matrimony by the couple to each other.)
-Authority to so administer such sacraments is passed on only through the sacrament of Holy Orders, a rite by which a priest is ordained (ordination can be conferred only by bishop).
-The bishop, of course, must be from an unbroken line of bishops stemming from the original apostles selected by Jesus Christ.
+Catholic theology holds that the apostolic succession affects the power and authority to administer the sacraments except for baptism and matrimony.
+Baptism may be administered by anyone and matrimony by the couple to each other.
+Authority to so administer such sacraments is passed on only through the sacrament of holy orders, a rite by which a priest is ordained.
+Ordination can be conferred only by bishop.
+The bishop must be from an unbroken line of bishops stemming from the original apostles selected by Jesus Christ.
 Thus, apostolic succession is necessary for the valid celebration of the sacraments.

 Views concerning other churches

-In the Roman Catholic Church, Pope Leo XIII stated in his 1896 bull Apostolicae curae that the Catholic Church believes specifically that Anglican orders were to be considered "absolutely null and utterly void".
+In the Catholic Church, Pope Leo XIII stated in his 1896 bull Apostolicae curae that the Catholic Church believes specifically that Anglican orders were to be considered "absolutely null and utterly void".

 His argument was as follows.
 First, the ordination rite of Edward VI had removed the language of a sacrificial priesthood.
 Ordinations using this new rite occurred for over a century and, because the restoration of the language of "priesthood" a century later in the ordination rite "was introduced too late, as a century had already elapsed since the adoption of the Edwardine Ordinal ... the Hierarchy had become extinct, there remained no power of ordaining."
 With this extinction of validly ordained bishops in England, "the true Sacrament of Order as instituted by Christ lapsed, and with it the hierarchical succession."
 As a result, the pope's final judgment was that Anglican ordinations going forward were to be considered "absolutely null and utterly void".
-Anglican clergy were from then on to be ordained as Roman Catholic priests upon entry into the Catholic Church.
+Anglican clergy were from then on to be ordained as Catholic priests upon entry into the Catholic Church.

 A reply from the Archbishops of Canterbury and York (1896) was issued to counter Pope Leo's arguments: Saepius officio: Answer of the Archbishops of Canterbury and York to the Bull Apostolicae Curae of H. H. Leo XIII.
-They argued that if the Anglican orders were invalid, then the Roman orders were as well since the Pope based his case on the fact that the Anglican ordinals used did not contain certain essential elements but these were not found in the early Roman rites either.
-Catholics argue, this argument does not consider the sacramental intention involved in validating Holy Orders.
-In other words, Roman Catholics believe that the ordination rites were reworded so as to invalidate the ordinations because the intention behind the alterations in the rite was a fundamental change in Anglican understanding of the priesthood.
+They argued that if the Anglican orders were invalid, then the Roman orders were as well since the Pope of Rome based his case on the fact that the Anglican ordinals used did not contain certain essential elements but these were not found in the early Roman rites either.
+Catholics argue, this argument does not consider the sacramental intention involved in validating holy orders.
+In other words, Catholics believe that the ordination rites were reworded so as to invalidate the ordinations because the intention behind the alterations in the rite was a fundamental change in Anglican understanding of the priesthood.